aitorlb/launch_school/RB120/RB129/test/classes_and_objects.md

 # Classes and objects

-An object is an instance of a class.

-Objects are created from classes, so let's define classes first.

-## Classes

 Classes are templates from which objects are created.
 Classes define what state and behavior objects can have.

 Objects are instances of a class.
 The process of creating a new object or instance from a class is called instantiation.
 Individual objects of the same class can contain different state.